libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version 0.035 of the Aetherius Personal Assistant by LibraryofCelsus.com
+Version 0.036 of the Aetherius Personal Assistant by LibraryofCelsus.com

+**This Version Requires a DB reset**

 https://github.com/libraryofcelsus